See for Me: Plot

 When the deputy arrives to investigate, Sophie lies and says there was no emergency.
 As the deputy is about to leave, Kelly's alert is radioed out and Sophie's lie is revealed.
 The deputy calls for backup and attempts to arrest the intruders but is killed by one of the men.
 Sophie escapes with the deputy's gun and calls Kelly for help.
 Kelly helps her shoot two of the men, while the third man finishes breaking into the safe.
 Kelly guides Sophie to the final robber, who opens the safe to take the money.
 Before Sophie can shoot him, her phone dies and her call with Kelly ends.
 Although the thief tells Sophie that he is about to leave, she shoots him when he reaches for the dead police officer's taser.
 She waits for the police to arrive, but is surprised by the appearance of Rico.
 Rico reveals that he is Debra's ex-husband and he hired all three of the robbers to break into the safe to steal his money back from his wife.
 He tells her that Debra did not know the safe or the money was in the house, and tries to convince her to let him take the money.
 Sophie refuses and cuts off the lights in the house, baiting Rico to pursue her.
 After running out of ammunition in her gun, she is caught by Rico and almost dies as he strangles her but gains the upper hand and bludgeons him to death.

 After recovering in the hospital, Sophie tells her mom that she has decided to try out for the Paralympics and plans to ski again.
-Her mom tells her that they will need money to buy all new gear, and Sophie clutches her backpack and smiles, implying that she took some of the money with her from the house.
+Her mom tells her that they will need money to buy all new gear, and Sophie clutches her backpack and smiles.
 Shortly after, Sophie video calls Kelly to give her an update on her skiing progress, while Cam acts as Sophie's guide.